srpra/291A-RAG-Project/README.md

 ## Repository Structure

-- **Dataset/** – Collection of ≥100 domain-specific data sources (PDFs, code, documents, etc.) used for retrieval experiments.
+- **Dataset/** – Collection of ≥100 domain-specific data sources (PDFs, articles, etc.) used for retrieval experiments.
 - **Golden Dataset/** – Manually curated retrieval results for each query, used as a reference for evaluation.
 - **Queries/** – Set of ≥10 realistic and domain-specific retrieval requests designed to capture key use cases.